 Nearly as much as the walking itself, I enjoyed following the progress of an online community of walkers from the around the world through social media groups.
 A “walk 1,000 miles” group on Facebook sponsored by a British “country walking” magazine shared encouragement and great hiking photos, with inspiration from walkers ranging from families with toddlers to people in their 80s who walk with the aid of canes.
 A Milwaukee-based group, Women Hiking Wisconsin, also provided recommendations for new hikes around the state and meet-ups with fellow hikers.
 I found some of my favorite spots through tips from women in that group.

-So, if you’re seeking a project for 2019, take it from an experienced quitter, walking 1,000 miles is a doable goal.
+So, if you’re seeking a project for this year or next year, take it from an experienced quitter, walking 1,000 miles is a doable goal.
 Hitting the target requires walking an average of 2.73 miles a day — less than an hour for most of us.

 It requires almost no investment of cash.
 I bought a decent pair of hiking boots at the start of the year along with a $28 Wisconsin State Park pass, but you can get by happily with any comfortable pair of walking shoes and the sidewalk outside your door.